-The sea and the sun have always been the best remedies for all the diseases, broken hearts and loneliness.
-If you have never experienced the healing power of a day spent at the sea, do it as soon as possible.
+The sea, the sun and the wind have always been the best remedies for all diseases, broken hearts and loneliness.
+If you have never experienced the healing power of a day spent at sea and on a sailing ship, do it as soon as possible.
 You are missing out big time!
-Breathing in the sea air, feeling the warmth of the sun on your skin and listening to the waves crashing the rocks are truly unique experiences.
+Breathing in the sea air and the wind, feeling the warmth of the sun on your skin and listening to the waves crashing the rocks are truly unique experiences.
 And do not even get me started on sailing.
-Although it seems complicated, it will be easier with our sailing guide.
+Although it may sound complicated, it will be easier with our sailing guide.

-So, you have decided to dedicate your life to the sea.
+So, you have decided to dedicate your life to the sea and the wind.
 You have mastered the art of sailing and you have started spending more and more time on board.
-Then you will inevitably become a sailor who lives their life according to inspiring sailing quotes!
-Life on board can be tough, you can face all kinds of difficulties.
-For example, from bad weather, boredom, boat malfunction to feeling homesick.
-However, keep in mind that when you face those difficulties, sailing phrases will give you comfort and lift up your spirit.
-You can also share them with others by writing them as your Instagram or Facebook captions.
+Then you will inevitably become a sailor who lives a life according to inspiring sailing quotes!
+Life on board can be tough, you can face all kinds of difficulties from bad weather or boat malfunction to boredom or feeling homesick.
+However, keep in mind that when you face and overcome those difficulties, this short dictionary will lift up your spirit.
+You might also want to share them with others as your Instagram or Facebook captions.

-- “A ship in harbor is safe, but that is not what ships are built for.” – John A. Shedd
+- “A ship in harbour is safe, but that is not what ships are built for.” – John A. Shedd

 - “To young men contemplating a voyage, I would say GO.” – Joshua Slocum